piotrmurach/rspec-benchmark/README.md

 ## 2. Compounding

 All the matchers can be used in compound expressions via `and/or`.
-For example, if you wish to check if a computation performs under certain time boundry and iterates at least a given number do:
+For example, if you wish to check if a computation performs under certain time boundary and iterates at least a given number do:

 ```ruby
 expect {